nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2021-08-29-systemverilog-dpi-example-with-aes-openssl-cmodel.md

    // The Questasim will load the ${C_MODEL_DIR}/aes_sv_c_dpi.so when run simulation
 {% endhighlight %}
 * This is depend on the EDA tool that you're using for simulation.
-You need read the EDA User Guide to know suitable option to load the .so file as well as the location of the `"svdpi.h"` file.
+You need read your EDA tool User Guide to know suitable option to load the .so file as well as the location of the `"svdpi.h"` file.

 ### Importing the C function to SV testbench
 When the C-model is loaded and ready to use, we just need to import it into our testbench as below.